cran-task-views/TimeSeries/TimeSeries.md

   including cross-wavelets, phase-difference and significance tests.
   `r pkg("biwavelet")` is a port of the WTC Matlab package for univariate and bivariate wavelet analyses.
   `r pkg("mvLSW")` provides tools for multivariate locally stationary wavelet processes.
+  Local PACF estimation for locally stationary wavelet processes is provided by `r pkg("lpacf")`.
+  Locally stationary wavelet processes can be forecast using `r pkg("forecastLSW")`.
   `r pkg("LSWPlib")` contains functions for simulation and spectral estimation of locally stationary wavelet packet processes.
   Tests of white noise using wavelets are provided by `r pkg("hwwntest")`.
   Wavelet scalogram tools are contained in `r pkg("wavScalogram")`.